 The American Board of Internal Medicine Foundation (ABIMF) is not the largest,most heavily endowed nor the best known of the many non-profit organizations who function as advocates for various aspects of health care and medical practice.
 However, its success in promulgating concepts and influencing medical practice and health care seems disproportionately greater than one might expect based on its size.
-ABIMF's "greatest" achievement is the development and promulgation of the notion of Medical Professionalism and its major tenets: patient welfare,patient autonomy and social justice.
+ABIMF's "greatest" achievement may be the development and promulgation of the notion of Medical Professionalism and its major tenets: patient welfare,patient autonomy and social justice.
 The insertion of the later tenet into medical ethics is a major departure from traditional ethics and is destructive to the physician patient relationship

 The first two tenets were long standing pillars of medical ethics and practice and dealt with the relationship between the physician and patient but in 1992, their efforts along with the ACP Foundation and a European Group proclaimed that part of medical professionalism included what they believed was the proper relationship between the physician and society